itsbrex/neutone_sdk/README.md

 [![ADC 2022](https://img.shields.io/badge/ADC%202022-blue?logo=youtube&labelColor=555)](https://youtu.be/hhbvjQ2v8Hk?t=1177)
 [![License](https://img.shields.io/badge/License-LGPL--2.1-blue)](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html)

+The Neutone SDK is an open source framework that streamlines the deployment of PyTorch-based neural audio models for both real-time and offline applications.
-The Neutone SDK is a tool for researchers that enables them to wrap their own audio models and run them in a DAW using our [Neutone Plugin](https://neutone.space/).
-We offer functionality for both loading the models locally in the plugin and contributing them to the default list of models that is available to anyone running the plugin.
-We hope this will enable researchers to easily try their models in a DAW, but also provide creators with a collection of interesting models.
+It enables researchers to wrap their own PyTorch audio models and run them in the DAW using our free host plugin [Neutone FX](https://neutone.ai/fx).
+We offer functionality for both loading models locally and contributing them to the library of models that are available to anyone running the plugin.
+By encapsulating common challenges such as variable buffer sizes, sample rate conversion, delay compensation, and control parameter handling within a unified, model-agnostic interface, our framework enables seamless interoperability between neural models and host plugins while allowing users to work entirely in Python.
+To date, the SDK has powered various different applications such as audio effect emulation, timbre transfer, and sample generation, as well as seen adoption by researchers, educators, companies, and artists alike.

 ## Why use the Neutone SDK